Tore Rismo

 Tore Rismo (born 29 January 1961) is a retired Norwegian football midfielder.

-Hailing from Sørreisa, he lived with his family in Belgium from age 12 to 15, then returned home and started playing senior football for Sørreisa IL.
+Hailing from Sørreisa Municipality, he lived with his family in Belgium from age 12 to 15, then returned home and started playing senior football for Sørreisa IL.
 After one season in FK Mjølner he studied at the University of Tromsø and played for Tromsø IL between 1984 and 1990.
 He helped win the 1986 Norwegian Football Cup.